Azure-Samples/Azure-Information-Protection-Samples/IpcDlpApp/README.md

 Running this sample
 =======================
-Before running your first application, you need to generate the application manifest.
+Before running your first application

     1. Open the Visual Studio solution file
     2. Compile the project